Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Docs/ZynqPetaLinux.md

 Configure the kernel:

 > ℹ️ If you are a text-mode user (e.g. using Docker or SSH) you will have issues with spawning GUI terminal emulators that the installer expects.
-You have to tell OpenEmbedded to use [GNU Screen](https://www.gnu.org/software/screen/) as your terminal of choise:
+You have to tell OpenEmbedded to use [GNU Screen](https://www.gnu.org/software/screen/) as your terminal of choice:
 > ```shell
 > echo 'OE_TERMINAL = "screen"' >> project-spec/meta-user/conf/petalinuxbsp.conf
 > ```